Boosting Open Set Recognition Performance through Modulated Representation Learning: Proposed Method

 Where $e$ is the epoch number.

 For OSR, if the test representation from a novel class is too class-specific, the model easily finds its similarity to one of the known classes.
 On the other hand, if the feature is too instance-specific, the model is under-confident in assigning any sample to a known class.
-Therefore, a model needs to capture both features -- good class-specific representations having room for instance level discriminating power within the class.
+Moreover, \textit{Familiarity Hypothesis} by \citet{dietterich2022familiarity} states that most existing OSR methods flag semantic novelty from the absence of learned semantic features and it recommends to extract features for \textit{interesting content} beyond the semantic features for detecting novelty.
+Therefore, a model needs to capture both features -- good class-specific representations while having room for instance-level discriminating power within the class.
+If for the group-wise features, there is similarity between a novel sample and a known class, the instance-specific features should maintain the separation between them.
 A specific temperature throughout the training restricts the opportunity to explore this trade-off that may lead to learning better representations.
-We propose to gradually switch between the two objectives using a generalized cosine scheduling, which we describe next.
+Utilizing the effects observed in Section \ref{effect}, we propose to gradually switch between the two objectives using a generalized cosine schedule, which we describe next.